Redocly/redocly-cli/.changeset/strong-ties-argue.md

 "@redocly/cli": patch
 ---

-Introduced `struct` rule.
-Added Arazzo version 1 ruleset.
+Introduced the `struct` rule and deprecated the `spec` rule.
+Added the `spec` ruleset, which enforces compliance with the specifications.